 Jensen Architects are passionate about creating buildings and environments that enrich the experiences of organizations and individuals.
 Guided by a responsibility to achieve the most using the fewest resources and to engage a broader cultural perspective, they develop solutions that embody each client’s values and larger purpose.
 They are recognized for innovative applications of proven building systems and materials and valued for their collaborative approach to design and construction.
 Their accomplishments are rooted in a culture of camaraderie that fosters longstanding relationships with clients, consultants, and colleagues.
 They offer clients an opportunity for creative exchange that informs their practice as much as the resulting work.

-Oliver & Company was originally founded as Oliver & Coburn in 1946, just night years after Lloyd Oliver helped complete the construction of the Golden Gate Bridge.
+Oliver & Company was originally founded as Oliver & Coburn in 1946, just nine years after Lloyd Oliver helped complete the construction of the Golden Gate Bridge.
 Today they are a hands-on, full-service construction company with over 1,000 buildings completed across Northern California.
 Oliver & Co. handle the work themselves—they are not a construction broker.
 Their crew includes over 75 carpenters and experienced field staff supported by a 25-person in-house project management team.
 They all work together, solving problems daily to keep each project moving forward.
 Oliver & Co.’s ability to execute stems from the long-term relationships they have with their employees; the average tenure for an employee of Oliver & Company is over seventeen years, with some employees staying their entire careers.